How Much Umbrella Insurance Do I Need?

 That’s an overwhelming and potentially depressing list!
-Most of us would be hard pressed to live our lives the way we want, while avoiding all of those activities.
+It would be hard to live our lives the way we want, while avoiding all of those activities.
 But then there is the question of probability….

 At a high level, umbrella insurance makes sense to me.
-It covers the classic scenario where insurance is warranted: The loss is low probability, but not impossible, and it is too expensive to self-insure.
-(By definition, you can’t self-insure against getting wiped out financially, against your total net worth disappearing.)
+It covers the classic scenario where insurance is warranted.
+The loss is low probability, but not impossible, and it is too expensive to self-insure.

 But, what are the odds?
-How often is umbrella insurance actually used?
+How often do policyholders actually use umbrella insurance?
 And for how much?

 According to the Insurance Information Institute, in 2017, claim frequency for bodily injury was 1.1 per 100 car years (365 days of insured coverage for one vehicle).
 The average claim severity was $15,270.